BU 113 Globalization Stakeholder Assignment

 Example of a company report from Valueline:

-Name of company.
-(2011, date).
+Name of company. (year, month).
 Valueline Investment Survey: Ratings and Reports, Issue Number.
 Retrieved from http://www.valueline.com.

-B. Refer to the APA Manual in the library or the APA Online Guide from Purdue University.
+B. Refer to the APA manual or the APA Online Guide from Purdue University.
 See Electronic citations

-Example - According to Jones (1998), APA style is a difficult citation format for first-time learners.
+Example of in-text documentation - According to Jones (1998), APA style is a difficult citation format for first-time learners.

-Example - It is not surprising to learn that "students often had difficulty using APA style" (Jones, 1998, p.
+Example of in-text documentation - It is not surprising to learn that "students often had difficulty using APA style" (Jones, 1998, p.
 199).

 Two or More Authors